 Pupil premium arrangements

-The pupil premium gives academies extra funding to raise the attainment of disadvantaged pupils from reception to Year 11.
+The pupil premium gives academies extra funding to raise the attainment of disadvantaged pupils from Year 7 to Year 11.

 The students eligible for pupil premium funding include: